 This subject goes well with: All subjects.

-HSK 3 course is intended for students who have studied Chinese for two academic years with 2 or 3 hours a week.
+HSK 3 is intended for students who have studied Chinese for two academic years for 2 or 3 hours a week.
 These students have mastered around 300 commonly used words and related grammar patterns.
-In the HSK 3 course students will learn real scenes in the Chinese people's daily life.
-Test takers who pass the HSK Level 3 can communicate in Chinese at a basic level in their daily lives.
+In the HSK 3 course students will learn about Chinese people's daily life.
+Students who pass HSK Level 3 can communicate in Chinese at a basic level in their daily lives.
 They can manage most communication in Chinese when travelling in China.
-Examinations HSK Level 3 exam lasts one hour and a half, made up of listening comprehension, reading comprehension and writing sections- The HSK (Level 3) is intended for students who have mastered 600 commonly used words and basic grammar patterns.
-Course content HSK 3 course includes 20 chapters each of which consists of 4 dialogues.